 A change in finances.

 Be aware that the senior may not talk therefore you may have to ask what’s going on and report the abuse.
 It’s not your responsibility to investigate the abuse but to contact someone qualified to do so.

 Under California law, individuals or companies who exploit the elderly should be penalized.
 These cases are taken to a Los Angeles elder abuse attorney by either the victim or a loved one, even if the abuse was discovered after the victim’s death.
 The family is entitled to compensatory damages as long as they can prove the abuse happened.
 The victim may also receive compensation for pain and suffering.

-If you loved one has been neglected in a nursing home or suffered physical, emotional, and financial abuse, contact JML Law and file your nursing home or elderly abuse case with us today.
+If your loved one has been neglected in a nursing home or suffered physical, emotional, and financial abuse, contact JML Law and file your nursing home or elderly abuse case with us today.
 Our attorneys have access to records that can prove the abuse occurred.
-Whether at the nursing home, recovery facility or at home, we are here to investigate your case and make sure you are rightfully compensated.
+Whether at the nursing home, recovery facility, or at home, we are here to investigate your case and make sure you are rightfully compensated.